Alexandru2909/Software-Engineering-E2/README.md

 # Link to Trello Board 1 of Back-End Module Team: https://trello.com/b/WDHkhf5I/project-ar-guide-back-end-module

 List of students working in this module, as well as each one's completed tasks w.r.t the last iteration.
-Last iteration timeline: Apr 22 - May 13, 2019.
+Last iteration timeline: May 13 - May 27, 2019.

 # Definition of Done (for the last sprint)

-- The connection between the Back-End and the Front-End modules has been successfully made, and thus integration of the application is assured.
+- Integration of the Back-End and the Front-End modules has been completed.

-- The Drawing App has been completed and has proven its use in aiding us engineer the Building Plan for our faculty.
+- The Drawing App has been upgraded with extra functionalities and has been made more user-friendly.

-- The Building Plan for the Faculty of Computer Science has been engineered.

-- An optimized version of Dijkstra's Algorithm which allows O(E * log(V)) time complexity has been engineered. (where G := (V, E) is the undirected graph representing the building plan, w/ V being the set of vertices and E - the set of edges)

-- Several algorithms for computing relevant information w.r.t the building have been pondered upon and ultimately designed. (such as figuring out the closest location of a certain type in an efficient way)

-- Support for multiple buildings has been thought upon and designed in our application.
+- The geographic details of each node in the Building Plan of our faculty have been introduced to help compute the shortest path between any two points in our graph.

+- Several handy algorithms have been made for our main application - such as the closest POI computation algorithm, the tweaked BFS algorithm that is run whenever a building plan's graph has all node pair distances equal etc.

+- Above algorithms have been tested to make sure they function correctly.

+- General bug fixes and optimizations have been to the main application.

 # 1. Paul Alexandru Reftu (Scrum Master) (paul.reftu@outlook.de)
 Completed tasks:

+  a) Assured migration from the formerly used JDBC API to Android's Native SQLite Database API, to move closer towards integration.

+  b) Assured integration of the Back End and the Front End modules.

-  a) Engineered a DAO (i.e, a Data Access Object) w.r.t the application's database. (namely, the DatabaseEmissary class)
+  c) Extended the DAO (Data Access Object) with more helper methods w.r.t the database.

-  b) Engineered the application's ARGuide, ARGProcessor, JSONResource, JRProcessor, JRDecoder and JSONResourceException classes.

-  c) Merged the former application's WorkingSchedule and BuildingPlan classes into the universal JSONResource class.

-  d) Revised the UML Class Diagram due to the previous change on point c).

-  e) Assured migration to a new SQLite database in converting the former PL/SQL packages w.r.t the Working Schedule and the Building Plan.
+  d) Engineered a method for computing the forward azimuth (a.k.a the bearing) b/w a source and a destination, taking into account their geographic coordinates.

+  e) Helped split the Web Parser's activities into multiple threads.

+  f) Eliminated some redundancies found in the Web Parser.

+  g) Improved the security of the application by protecting against SQL injection vulnerabilities.

-  f) Fixed several bugs in the Drawing App w.r.t the JSON output of the application.
+  h) Solved a bug in the Drawing App that caused the incorrect final graph connection b/w all floors.

-  g) Created an environment for testing w.r.t this module's functionalities in the Solution class - to prevent future changes that would break our application.

-  h) Assured integration with the Front End module.

 # 2. Radu Mugur-Bogdan
 Completed tasks:

-  a) Helped integrate the Web Parser auxiliary application into our module.

-  b) Helped fix the bug in the Web Parser that misinterpreted certain resources in the schedule (such as 'Videoproiector+Laptop') as being classrooms.

-  c) Engineered a Daemon Thread that verifies at a certain time interval whether there is a pending update for our faculty's schedule and notifies the application with a proper signal of this fact.

-  d) Helped integrate the PathGenerator class into our application.
+  a) Solved the bug in the Drawing App that caused the incorrect JSON output of the graph w.r.t its edges.

+  b) Fixed some bugs w.r.t the 'Delete Edge' functionality in the Drawing App.

+  c) Fixed some problems w.r.t the internal logic of the Web Parser that did not allow its proper execution.

+  d) Engineered a Signal class, an Auto-update class and a Daemon Thread for the Web Parser that together notify the Front End module whenever an update is available for the faculty working schedule.

 # 3. Lungu Stefan
 Completed tasks:

-  a) Upgraded the application such that it can support multiple buildings - providing the basic functionalities to generic buildings, and augmented functionalities to our faculty in particular.
+  a) Engineered a method for the PathGenerator class that computes the closest node of type "Classroom"/"Amphitheater" which currently has no lecture/seminar taking place.

+  b) Ran tests on the above method to assure that the algorithm functions correctly.

 # 4. Ilisei Bogdan-Razvan
 (transfered to the Testing Module)